modelkiss/DRA-for-class-federated-unlearning/README.md

   non-IID partitions across clients.
 - **Models** – lightweight CNNs for CIFAR (VGG-style) and MNIST (LeNet) along with a factory that can be extended to ResNet-style models.
-- **Federated Training** – standard FedAvg orchestration with optional differential privacy (Gaussian noise + clipping) and secure aggregation.
+- **Federated Training** – configurable FedAvg or FedProx orchestration with differential privacy (DP-SGD, LDP-FL, Adaptive DP-FL, RDP-FL) and secure aggregation (SecAgg, AHSecAgg, Pairwise Masking/FastSecAgg) that can be used jointly.
 **Forgetting** – remove a selected class from every client and apply FedEraser calibration, adaptive FedAF optimisation, or one-shot classifier surgery so that three distinct forgetting mechanisms can be compared.